MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Variable_Provider.md

 ```

 You can also work with the **Variable** provider from any other PowerShell
 drive.
-To reference an variable from another location, use the drive name
+To reference a variable from another location, use the drive name
 `Variable:` in the path.

 > [!NOTE]